tedconf/symfony-doc-unofficial/getting-started/en/04-Symfony-Installation.markdown

     $ mv symfony-1.2.2 symfony
     $ rm symfony-1.2.2.tgz

-Under Windows unzipping the zip file can be done with the explorer.
-After you renamed the directory to `symfony`, there should be a directory named `c:\dev\sfproject\lib\vendor\symfony`.
+Under Windows, unzipping the zip file can be achieved using Windows Explorer.
+After you rename the directory to `symfony`, there should be a directory structure similar to `c:\dev\sfproject\lib\vendor\symfony`.

 >**TIP**
 >If you use Subversion, it is even better to use the `svn:externals`
 >property to embed symfony into your project in the `lib/vendor/`
->directory and benefits from the bug fixes made in the stable branch
+>directory, which benefits from the bug fixes made in the stable branch
 >automatically:
 >
 >     http://svn.symfony-project.com/branches/1.2/